Back to Kanat's home page, the class page, or send e-mail to Leslie Kanat

 notes, then see me if you are having difficulty; my office is in Bentley 332.

 Please do not fall behind or miss pieces of the puzzle.

-The first lab will be held on Wednesday, 30 August 2017 in Bentley 101, starting at 1:00 p.m.
+The first lab will be held on Wednesday, 23 January 2019 in Bentley 101, starting at 1:00 p.m; we will meet in Bentley 101.
 Please come to lab prepared to work with topographic maps.